 When the dogs and handlers are activated with their task force and they are called out to an event in a particular state, typically the state will pay the bill.
 But if the state asks for emergency help because it's too big a deployment for them to handle, they then ask FEMA to get involved.
 So then it's largely federal money and some state money.

 For example, the World Trade Center disaster was so huge that they used 27 out of the 28 Task Forces.
 Almost all of them were cycled through there over time.
 But there have been many hurricanes, including Katrina, and many other hurricanes to follow.
 FEMA is often involved in tornadoes.
 So the payment depends upon who initiated the task force.
 It could be your local, state, county or the federal government.

-Wilma now has a book that chronicles those years called Hero Dogs: How A Pack Of Rescues Rejects And Strays Became America's Greatest Disaster Search Assets.
+Wilma has a book that chronicles those years called Hero Dogs: How A Pack Of Rescues Rejects And Strays Became America's Greatest Disaster Search Assets.
 She hopes that people realize that a small group of people can get a great deal done.
 It takes tremendous perseverance and luck doesn't play too much of a role, but endless work and perseverance, knowing the direction you want to go.
 It also includes a tremendous army of people who say they will help, they will pitch in, they will write a check.
 Big or little, it's welcomed and appreciated.
-The book will be out January 9th and Wilma hopes people find it interesting.

 Pheromones In Puppy Training - Dr. Debbie